SwordYork/sequencing/README.md

 enough.
 For Chinese, we may use Chinese characters as the basic units instead of words for simplicity.

+We also provide the pre-processed [UN dataset](http://conferences.unite.un.org/UNCorpus/) which contains 14590228 parallel sentences.
+You may download it from [Baidu Yun](https://pan.baidu.com/s/1eSu203S).

-Then, we need to build the parallel inputs (English to Chinese) for training.
+After preparing the dataset, we need to build the parallel inputs (English to Chinese) for training.
 ```
 # load vocab
 src_vocab = build_vocab(src_vocab_file, src_embedding_dim, ' ')